 About June

-June is a female Bernese Mountain Dog over 3 years old.
+June is a female Bernese Mountain Dog almost 4 years old.
 Carefully selected as a great representative of her breed, Nicole decided to make her part of their program.
 Nicole has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Excellent health testing